TheLux83/100-days-of-code/log.md

 **Thoughts:** It's the weekend.
 So no coding on my Django app but train a few katas in codewars.
 I've solved 3 katas, which isn't that bad.
 I'm getting better and better :)

+### Day 25: March 1, 2020

+**Today's Progress**: Again, trained a few katas on codewars.

+**Thoughts:** Unfortunately this time I wasn't that good.
+I had to give up one kata, because I don't understood, what it wanted from me.
+I only finished one kata today.